codenotary/cnlc-docs-test/pages/help/user-management.md

 Note that some limitations to user administration are imposed by your assign role.

-System Admin - Full read-write access to all functions in the UI.
+- System admin - Full read-write access to all functions in the UI.

-Admin  - Limited read-write access to all functions in the UI.
+- Ledger administrator - Read-write access to user functions in the UI, but no access to admin functions.

-Ledger manager  - Read-write access to user functions in the UI, but no access to admin functions.
+- Auditor - Read-only permissions on ledgers and their contents

 ### To create a new user